Category Archives: Fort Scott Community College

 Chairman Bartelsmeyer called the meeting to order at 5:30 pm.
 The meeting was opened with the Pledge of Allegiance.

-CONSENT AGENDA: A motion was made by Fewins, seconded by Elliott, and carried by unanimous vote to approve the consent agenda.
+CONSENT AGENDA: A motion was made by Nelson, seconded by Elliott, and carried by unanimous vote to approve the consent agenda.

 ACTION/DISCUSSION ITEMS:

-A. A motion was made by Nelson, seconded by Hart, and carried by unanimous vote to approve the purchase of TRIO student laptops from Lenovo laptops for $18,800.
+B. A motion was made by Nelson, seconded by Hart, and carried by unanimous vote to approve the 2021 volleyball officials for a projected total cost of $1,850.

 REPORTS:

-A. ADMINISTRATIVE UPDATES: The Board reviewed and heard reports from Miami County Campus, Gordon Parks Center, Student Services, Student Affairs and Athletics, Instruction, Finance and Operations, Development, and the President.
+A. ADMINISTRATIVE UPDATES: The Board reviewed and heard reports from the Gordon Parks Museum, Student Services, Student Affairs and Athletics, Instruction, Finance and Operations,

 ADJOURNMENT: There being no further business to come before the Trustees, a motion to adjourn was made at